drseergio/drseergio.github.com/source/_posts/2015-07-10-mountaineering-in-valais.markdown

 There comes a moment in a life of a dormant adventurer when the curtains of undesired comfort are torn away and the world is finally seen through wide-open eyes, fueled by challenge and gore, excitement and joy.
 In this very moment feelings of inadequacy and out-of-placeness give way to sincere enthusiasm and appreciation and beauty of the world.
 I am boundlessly joyful to cross that imaginary line and thirstily imbibe from the cup of mountaineering and alpine beauty.

-Such life-changing shift of perception comes from just a single adventure that I have had the tremenedous luck to be a part of.
+Such life-changing shift of perception comes from just a single adventure that I have had the tremendous luck to be a part of.
 Last Saturday I joined company of JD, Samuel and Clément to trek for 5 days through a mountain range in the French canton Valais of Switzerland, through ice, snow and rock.
 In the best tradition of Sergey the journey has been one of the hardest things he has ever done in his life.

 ## Preparation (lack of thereof)

-An invitiation to join the expedition came from my friend JD unexpectedly following the 420km bicycle challenge that I completed few weeks ago.
+An invitation to join the expedition came from my friend JD unexpectedly following the 420km bicycle challenge that I completed few weeks ago.
 I knew JD went on awesome mountaineering trips before so I had repeatedly pestered him to invite me next time he goes.
 Over a phone call he congratulated me on the achievement and casually mentioned that he's going on a 5-day mountaineering trip and wondered if I may be interested.
 I suspect he did not expect my overeager enthusiasm nor participation.

-But contrary to my outer timidity I immediately lighted up with excitement in my mind like a deranged gasoline-soaked self-immolester.
+But contrary to my outer timidity I immediately lit up with excitement in my mind like a deranged gasoline-soaked martyr.
 Though I could satisfactory climb in the gym I knew very little about mountaineering: what to bring, what to wear, how to navigate glaciers and snow, how and why to use the rope, what to do with the ice axe and when to wear the crampons.
 Nor did I have much time to fill the gaps.
 Instead, I trusted experience of my companions and hesitated very little to ask stupid questions.

 Since the invitiation was on a short notice there have been only a couple of available days between other trips.
 JD and me went to a climbing gym once to practice ropes and lead climbing so that I could demonstrate my satisfactory skill and both of us could get a warm-up.

 While I already own a relatively impressive set of outdoor equipment I lacked essential items required for mountaineering.
 Specifically, my supposedly bad-ass high-cut hiking boots were unsuitable for crampons due to excessive flexibility.
 So I had to get a new pair of steel-stiff shoes.
-I also had to purchase: an ice axe (plus a blade protector so that I don't accidentally murder a bystanding old lady in a train), crampons (plus a protector bag so I don't rip my backpack open) and an ice screw (existence of which puzzled me at first).
+I also had to purchase: an ice axe (plus a blade protector so that I didn't accidentally murder a bystanding old lady in a train), crampons (plus a protector bag so I didn't rip my backpack open) and an ice screw (existence of which puzzled me at first).
 Initially I felt that all the stuff is excessive.
 However, as soon as we hit the high-altitude track usefulness of every piece of gear became readily apparent.

 I am proud to not only have carried the required gear but also to not have brought too much unnecessary bits and bobs.
 I erred on the side of bringing too little.
 So I had only one set of everything which sounds slightly unhygienic and off-putting.
 The arguably good thing about mountains is that there are very few connoisseurs and, in general, people.

-## Day 1: from Arolla to Cabanes de Vignettes (3200m)
+## Day 1: from Arolla to Cabane des Vignettes (3200m)

 [{% img /images/arolla/day-1.png 300 %}](https://www.strava.com/activities/341653806)